home > cruise ship priest program

 Vice President: Fr.
 William E. Reynolds, JCL

-Father Bill Reynolds, JCL, is a priest of the Diocese of Davenport and a pastor of Sacred Heart Catholic Church in Newton, Iowa.
+Father Bill Reynolds, JCL, is a Retired priest in the Diocese of Davenport Iowa.
 He has served as Vice-president since 2013.
 He is a cruise ship priest member and has served as the national secretary of AOS-USA from 2006 - 2013.
 In 1988 he received a License in Canon Law (JCL), summa cum laude from the Pontifical University of St. Thomas Aquinas in Rome He has served in tribunal ministry part-time since he returned from Rome For the past twenty-five years he has been an officer of the Priests' Aid Society, which provides a retirement benefit for priests of the Diocese of Davenport.
 He is now the Vice-President of the PAS.
-July 1, 2017 he was re-appointed Dean of the Grinnell Deanery.
 On July 1, 2014 he became the state Chaplain of the Knights of Columbus for Iowa.

 Secretary: Fr.
 Schute